5 Important Estate Planning Questions No One Likes to Answer

 5. Have You Thought of Everyone?

 You might think ignoring an unpopular or inconvenient descendant is the best policy.
-But when it comes to your estate, failing to disclose all of the "objects of your bounty" could lead to problems down the road, if he or she decides to show up and make a claim on your assets.
+When it comes to your estate, failing to disclose all the "objects of your bounty" could lead to problems later if that person decides to show up and claim your assets.
 The same is true for any long companionship you might've kept secret.